-TypeScript also supports externalECMAScript 6 modules, which are files that contain top-level export and import directives.
-For this type of module the TypeScript compiler willcan emit both ECMAScript 6 compliant code whoseand down-level ECMAScript 3 or 5 compliant code for a variety of module closure and module object implementation vary according to the specified dynamic loading system, for example, thesystems, including CommonJS, Asynchronous Module Definition system.(AMD), and Universal Module Definition (UMD).
+TypeScript also supports external modules, which are files that contain top-level export and import directives.
+For this type of module the TypeScript compiler will emit code whose module closure and module object implementation vary according to the specified dynamic loading system, for example, the Asynchronous Module Definition system.